-Training and Competition Program Physical or psychological Injury or mental health problems caused by: Poorly planned and managed activities Overtraining Dehydration Fatigue and/or lack of sleep Poor coaching practice Inappropriate facilities Low Training frequency and intensity appropriate to the level of participants, nature of activity, individual circumstances and other conditions. e.g. weather.
+Training and Competition Program Physical or psychological Injury or mental health problems caused by: Poorly planned and managed activities Overtraining Dehydration Fatigue and/or lack of sleep Poor coaching practice Inappropriate facilities Physical Injury/illness Training frequency and intensity appropriate to the level of participants, nature of activity, individual circumstances and other conditions. e.g. weather.
 Complete induction and training for new members Ensure qualified, experienced coaches are available for activity when required or appropriately experienced session leaders Sufficient breaks given for hydrating and consuming food if needed.
 Club selection policy is appropriate to the sport and University environment.
-Club welfare policy and officers in place Environmental - Field/Astroturf Physical Injury/illness caused by: Slips, trips, falls.
-Unsafe equipment/play surface Uneven surfaces and debris Other users Spectators/bystanders Adverse or extreme weather conditions Low Pre start checks of playing surface, surrounding area and equipment undertaken by suitably experienced/qualified person Checking for obstacles and contamination (e.g. water) Light appropriate for activity Appropriate clothing and footwear Ensure area is clear before commencing session Appropriate rules/procedures in place for postpone/cancel match, if required Dynamic risk assessment completed prior to session and reviewed as necessary throughout session Spectators/bystanders are separated from activity and/or warning signs/sounds in place Contingency planning for adverse weather Catering (supplied) Food poisoning Allergen reaction Low Use University preferred supplier where possible Personal hygiene maintained for all persons coming into contact with catering Appropriate storage of food (containers, labels, dates, refrigeration) Correct food handling procures High risk foods kept apart Surfaces cleaned prior to any food supply Avoid the use of foods that require refrigeration if safe temperatures cannot be maintained.
+Club welfare policy and officers in place Pre start checks of playing surface, Contingency planning Field/Astroturf caused by: Slips, trips, falls.
+Unsafe equipment/play surface Uneven surfaces and debris Other users Spectators/bystanders Adverse or extreme weather conditions Pre start checks of playing surface, surrounding area and equipment undertaken by suitably experienced/qualified person Checking for obstacles and contamination (e.g. water) Light appropriate for activity Appropriate clothing and footwear Ensure area is clear before commencing session Appropriate rules/procedures in place for postpone/cancel match, if required Dynamic risk assessment completed prior to session and reviewed as necessary throughout session Spectators/bystanders are separated from activity and/or warning signs/sounds in place for adverse weather Catering (supplied) Food poisoning Allergen reaction Use University preferred supplier where possible Personal hygiene maintained for all persons coming into contact with catering Appropriate storage of food (containers, labels, dates, refrigeration) Correct food handling procures High risk foods kept apart Surfaces cleaned prior to any food supply Avoid the use of foods that require refrigeration if safe temperatures cannot be maintained.

 Concussion Head injury/ concussion caused on or off the field of play.
-Medium Adequate refuse provision for food waste Allergen information is displayed Organisers have appropriate awareness of ingredients in foodstuffs.
+Adequate refuse provision for food waste Allergen information is displayed Organisers have appropriate awareness of ingredients in foodstuffs.
 Club follows AFL guidance related to concussion.
 This includes both immediate treatment of injury, ongoing monitoring of condition and appropriate time/phasing of return to sport.
-Club Welfare Policy and Officers in place to signpost athletes to support systems if needed Social Activities and Alcohol Physical Injury or illness, damage to property or equipment.
-Low Code of Conduct and Disciplinary procedures in place If an individual turns up to train or compete having been drinking or clearly suffering from the effects of a night out, they will not be permitted to participate in sporting activities.
+Club Welfare Policy and Officers in place to signpost athletes to support systems if needed Link to AFL Guidance Concussion or Sports Service Concussion Guidance Welfare Policy and Club website.
+Social Activities and Alcohol Physical Injury or illness, damage to property or equipment.
+Code of Conduct and Disciplinary procedures in place If an individual turns up to train or compete having been drinking or clearly suffering from the effects of a night out, they will not be permitted to participate in sporting activities.
 The club will provide non-alcoholic drink options and access to food as part of their social activities.
 The club will not pressure anyone to take part or pass any form of initiation as part of their membership of the Club.
 Social activities will not involve, or promote, unsafe, illegal, degrading or anti-social behaviour or be based on the excessive consumption of alcohol.
 Anyone who does drink to excess will be supported in returning to their college or residence and someone, who has not been drinking and can monitor their wellbeing, will be informed of their condition.
 Club Welfare Policy and Officers in place to signpost athletes to support systems if needed.